tlswg/tls13-spec/draft-ietf-tls-tls13.md

 path MAY use a signature algorithm that is not advertised as being supported in the "signature_algorithms" extension.

+In case no algorithms in the "signature_algorithms" extension sent by client are acceptable for the server, it MUST send a fatal "handshake_failure" alert and close the connection.

 Note that TLS 1.2 defines this extension differently.
 TLS 1.3 implementations willing to negotiate TLS 1.2 MUST behave in accordance with the requirements of
 {{RFC5246}} when negotiating that version.
 In particular: